 Community-driven innovation

 This document describes the Federated Operations Solution, its value proposition, the targets groups addressed, the services that collectively contribute to the delivery of the solution, the strategic impact and the performance indicators.

+The main goal of this document is to present EGI Federated Operations Solutions which can be reuse by other organizations to build the Federated Operations Solutions for their domain.